ar-visions/A/README.md

 # A-type runtime
-introspective types emitted directly into global initializers that do not require lookups. serializing arguments to methods and expressing them for prototypes.
+reflective types emitted directly into global initializers. no lookups during load, and no meta emitted for intern types serializing arguments to methods and expressing them for prototypes.

 primitives use a protocol